-WATER.
+WATER CONSERVATION.
 While every decaffeination process uses water, Swiss Water's process results in minimal water waste.
 The Company carefully manages water usage so that 80% is returned clean to local rivers and streams.
 Because Swiss Water does not use chemicals in its process, nominal treatment of water is required.

 NATURAL GAS.
-The Company has maintained the efficiency gained from earlier process improvements and is experiencing lower natural gas consumption per pound in the past seven years.
+The Company has maintained the efficiency gained from earlier process improvements and has experienced lower natural gas consumption per pound in the past eight years.

 ELECTRICITY.
-The Company's electricity usage has been on a consistent downward trend, with a 63% reduction in the past decade.
+The Company's electricity usage has been on a consistent downward trend, with a remarkable 63% reduction in energy use in the past decade.
 The downward trend is a result of innovation and investment in energy-efficient equipment that has earned the Company rebates from the utility provider.
+To increase energy efficiency, the Company installed insulation into piping and ductwork when building the new production lines.
+In addition, in 2023, Swiss Water contributed over \$0.7 million (CAD) to a mandatory BC and Canada carbon tax, which is invested in emission reduction projects, helping to make traditional industries cleaner and stronger.